jackyman1997/pokemon/README.md

 # Starts small
 Gathering pokemon data is the first step.
 Data from each Pokemon and their match data are mainly what I want.
 Later on a simple regression on win rate again their base-stats can be done, and slow adding in more features (such as types, weaknesses, learned moves, carried item, IVs, EVs, natures ...).
-A pokemon identifier that figure out which pokemon it is from a picture would be a fun practice.
+A pokemon identifier that figures out which pokemon it is from a picture would be a fun practice.
 Also, the new game `Pokémon Snap` is out.
 Time to test.
 (ADD MORE...)
 And yes, don't know how many years later, AI learns to play pokemon.